 Lake Angeles Trail is a 6.5 mile heavily trafficked out and back trail located near Port Angeles, Washington that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, camping, and snowshoeing and is accessible from June until October.
+The trail is primarily used for hiking, camping, and snowshoeing and is best used from June until October.

 Directions from Port Angeles: Find Hurricane Ridge Road behind the Pioneer Memorial Museum and drive southward along the highway 5 miles to the park entrance.
 Within the park the road climbs 3.5 miles southeastward to Lookout Rock.
 From this overlook Hurricane Ridge Road turns westward.
 Follow the road 5 miles to the Third Peak Trailhead, which lies on the western side of the road.